amd/aocl-libmem/tools/validator/Validator_tool.md

-                  "iter"                                 (Runs Iterator test cases on all the functions) "shift"                                (Runs Shift test cases on all the functions) "align"                                (Runs Alignment test cases on all the functions) "function_MODE"                        (Runs the specified MODE:iter,shift or align on the input function)
+                  "iter"                                 (Runs Iterator test cases on all the functions) "shift"                                (Runs Shift test cases on all the functions) "align"                                (Runs Alignment test cases on all the functions) "threshold"                            (Runs threshold specific test cases based on L2 and threshold_nt values)
+                  "function_MODE"                        (Runs the specified MODE:iter,shift,align, and threshold on the input function)

     jobs:        Optional paramter for maximum no. of concurrent processes to be used.
 [0...$(nproc)]